KishoreIthadi/Pinger/README.md

 ---

 ### **Features**
-- Pinger let's you check the status and be notified about the status of any remote server, desktop, website or a remoteDB.
+- Pinger let's you check the status and be notified about the status of any remote server, website or a remoteDB.

 - Pinger notifies you on chrome by push notification as well as via email.